Links

 Monument Lab is a non-profit art and history studio based in Philadelphia, USA.
 They envision "a society where monuments are dynamic and defined by their meaning, not by their hardened immovable and untouchable status.
 To illuminate how symbols are connected to systems of power and public memory, we engage critically with our inherited monument landscape and work joyfully with artists, organizations, and movements to imagine the next generation of monuments."

-Nya Småland New Småland is an inter-regional and international contemporary art project based in Sweden "initiated and is driven by a curatorial group, four art institutions, three regions and a university.
-New Småland is an attempt to formulate long-term relationships, encourage experimentation and create conditions for critical and cultural sustainability.
+Nya Småland New Småland was an inter-regional and international contemporary art project based in Sweden "initiated and driven by a curatorial group, four art institutions, three regions and a university.
+New Småland was an attempt to formulate long-term relationships, encourage experimentation and create conditions for critical and cultural sustainability.
 This idea is based on the view that all art institutions and actors in the three regions, irrelevant of economic or institutional conditions, are equally important resources and nodes of knowledge."

 Project Anywhere is a partnership between the Centre of Visual Art (University of Melbourne) and Parsons School of Art, Media and Technology (Parsons School of Design, The New School).
 It offers "a global exhibition program for art at the outermost limits of location-specificity.
 Using a peer review model instead of a curator, Project Anywhere provides artists and artistic researchers working outside traditional exhibition systems with peer-validation, community support, and global dissemination of their work."